apache/cordova-cli/README.md

 - `compile windows8`
 - `build windows8`

-To run your app, you will need to open the .sln in the platforms/windows8 folder using Visual Studio 2012.
+To run your app, you will need to open the `.sln` in the `platforms/windows8` folder using **Visual Studio 2012**.

-Note also that Visual Studio will inform you to reload the project if you run any of the above commands while the project is loaded.
+**Visual Studio** will tell you to reload the project if you run any of the above commands while the project is loaded.